hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

 The ``curl`` based API calls can be easily integrated with your CI/CD workflows.
-In case you need an automated way of applying/importing the metadata, take a look at the :doc:`CLI-Migrations <auto-apply-migrations>` Docker image, which can start the GraphQL Engine after automatically importing a mounted metadata file.
+In case you need an automated way of applying/importing the metadata, take a look at the :doc:`CLI-Migrations <auto-apply-migrations>` Docker image, which can start the GraphQL engine after automatically importing a mounted metadata file.